Security

 Innovation network Digitization, Project Manager, Bayern Innovativ GmbH, Munich

-Standard drone communication (control links & telemetry) has historically prioritized range and low latency over security.
-Low-cost software-defined radios (SDR) and open source protocols with varying levels of documentation (e.g. MAVLink, CRSF) have drastically lowered the barrier to entry for signal manipulation.
-Furthermore, UAVs have various sensors to record the environment, which in turn can provide a vector for attack.
+Historically, standard drone communication (control links and telemetry) has prioritized range and low latency over security.
+Thanks to affordable software-defined radios (SDR) and open-source protocols with varying levels of documentation (e.g., MAVLink, CRSF), the barrier to entry for signal manipulation has dropped dramatically.
+Furthermore, UAVs are equipped with various sensors to monitor their surroundings, which in turn can serve as attack vectors.

-Insufficiently secured UAS are subject to risks of disrupting operational use through signal jamming, the manipulation of navigation data (spoofing) or the unauthorized takeover of system control (hijacking).
-Commercially available systems do not fully consider hardening against attacks and offer gateways for manipulation.
+Inadequately secured UAS are at risk of operational disruption due to signal jamming, the manipulation of navigation data (spoofing), or the unauthorized takeover of system control (hijacking).
+Commercially available systems do not comprehensively address hardening against attacks and provide entry points for manipulation.

-• Team Red: Identification of vulnerabilities in the standard setups.
-The aim is to disrupt communication, intercept/falsify telemetry data or infiltrate commands in order to take control of the flight controller.
+• Team Red: Identifying vulnerabilities in the standard setups.
+The goal is to disrupt communication, intercept or tamper with telemetry data, or inject commands to take control of the flight controller.

 • Team Blue: Hardening the existing system.
-The aim is to develop and implement mechanisms such as secure encryption, robust authentication or anti-jamming routines without disrupting operational use.
+The goal is to develop and implement mechanisms such as secure encryption, robust authentication, or anti-jamming routines without disrupting operational use.

-The solutions developed are presented and validated from the table-top setup to flights under real conditions.
+The developed solutions will be presented and validated, ranging from tabletop setups to flights under real-world conditions.

 Added value:

-• Real-world applicability: Software patches and security concepts resulting from this can flow directly back into industry and open source projects (ExpressLRS, Ardupilot, PX4, etc.).
+• Real-world applicability: Software patches and security concepts resulting from this can be directly integrated into industry as well as open-source projects (ExpressLRS, Ardupilot, PX4, etc.).

-• Promoting innovation: The Aurora Challenge sees itself as a practical catalyst in the field of cyber-physical systems.
+• Promotion of innovation: The Aurora Challenge sees itself as a practical catalyst in the field of cyber-physical systems.
 The aim is to further develop concepts for securing existing systems as well as for drone defense.
-The solutions introduced enhance security and expand the operational field of application.
+The solutions submitted enhance security and expand the scope of operational use.

 Technical and operational requirements: